dainst/cilantro/README.md

 - names
     - for js-variables: camelCase
     - for members of datamodel (dataset, article): under_score
-    - private functions with _ prefix
     - in css: snake-case
-    - filenames snake-case myController in my-controller.js
+    - filenames and module names: under_score, eg: myController in my_controller.js
 - ES6
     - `let/const` instead of `var` where it makes sense: http://es6-features.org/#BlockScopedVariables
+    - arrow function when ever function is not local and [this]-scope is not needed
 - more
     - `===` instead of `==`
     - line endings with `;` even after `}`